Juan Perón: Third term (1973–1974)

 Perón's corpse was first transported by hearse to Buenos Aires Metropolitan Cathedral for a funeral mass the next day.
 Afterwards the body, dressed in full military uniform, was taken to the Palace of the National Congress, where it lay in state over the next 46 hours, during which more than 130,000 people filed past the coffin.
 Finally, at 09:30 on a rainy Thursday, 4 July the funeral procession commenced.
 Perón's Argentine flag-covered casket was placed on a limber towed by a small army truck (escorted by cavalry and a large motorcade of motorcycles and a few armored vehicles) through the capital's streets back to Olivos.
 At least one million people turned out for Perón's funeral, some of whom threw flowers at the casket and chanted, "¡Perón! ¡Perón! ¡Perón!" as it passed by.
 Along the 16-kilometer (10-mile) route from the Palace to Olivos, hundreds of armed soldiers lining it were assigned to restrain the crowd.
 As many as 2,000 foreign journalists covered the ceremony.
 The funeral cortege reached its final destination two and a half hours later.
 There, the coffin was greeted by a 21-gun salute.
 Many international heads of state offered condolences to Argentina following the demise of President Perón.
 Three days of official mourning were declared thereafter.
 Perón had recommended that his wife, Isabel, rely on Balbín for support, and at the president's burial Balbín uttered an historic phrase: "The old adversary bids farewell to a friend."
+Paraguay declared eight days of mourning, Uruguay declared seven days of mourning, Brazil, Bolivia, Cuba and Spain declared three days of mourning.

 Isabel Perón succeeded her husband to the presidency, but proved incapable of managing the country's political and economic problems, including the left-wing insurgency and the reactions of the extreme right.
 Ignoring her late husband's advice, Isabel gave Balbín no role in her new government, instead granting broad powers to López Rega, who started a "dirty war" against political opponents.

-Isabel Perón's term ended abruptly on 24 March 1976, during a United States backed military coup d'état.
+Isabel Perón's term ended abruptly on 24 March 1976 after a military coup d'état.
 A military junta, headed by General Jorge Videla, took control of the country, establishing the self-styled National Reorganization Process.
 The junta ramped up the "dirty war", combining widespread persecution of political dissidents with state terrorism.
 The death toll rose to thousands (at least 9,000, with human rights organizations claiming it was closer to 30,000).
 Many of these were "the disappeared" (desaparecidos), people kidnapped and executed without trial or record.